SunzidHassan/my_bot/README.md

 ```
 You can now drive the robot in the simulated environment.

-To observe the sensor readings, we can open a new terminal and execute:
+To observe the sensor readings, open a new terminal and execute:
 ```bash
 rviz2 -d src/my_bot/config/view_bot.rviz
 ```